Encouraging words to use with your Homeschooler

 Without even realizing it you’re blinded by fear and doubt your first year.
 Which is one of the reasons you feel the way you feel right now, overwhelmed and lost.

-In do time the fear and doubt lens will be removed and your eyes will be open to seeing all the beautiful benefits of being home with your kids.
+In due time the fear and doubt lens will be removed and your eyes will be open to seeing all the beautiful benefits of being home with your kids.

-One benefit will be seen instantly when you start practicing these encouraging sayings in your first year of homeschooling.
+One benefit will be seen instantly when you start saying these encouraging saying to yourself and your homeschooler in your first year.

 Inspiring Homeschool quote